Towards Instance-Wise Calibration: Local Amortized Diagnostics and Reshaping of Conditional Densities (LADaR): Theoretical Properties of Cal-PIT

-Next, we show how the performance of the recalibrated PD estimator $\widetilde F$ relates to the mean squared error of the regression function $\widehat r^{\widehat f}$, and provide convergence rates.
-We also show that \texttt{Cal-PIT} intervals achieve asymptotic conditional validity even if the initial CDE $\hat{f}$ is not consistent.
+We here describe the assumptions needed for Theorem \ref{thm:performance_PD}, and provide convergence rates.
+We also prove that \calpit intervals achieve asymptotic conditional validity even if the initial CDE $\hat{f}$ is not consistent.
 The following results are conditional on $\hat{f}$; all uncertainty refers to the calibration sample.
-We assume that the true distribution of $Y|\x$ and its initial estimate are continuous, and that $\widehat F$ places its mass on a region that is at least as large as that of $F$: \begin{Assumption}[Continuity of the cumulative distribution functions] For every $\x \in \mathcal{X}$, $\widehat F(\cdot |\x)$ and $F(\cdot |\x)$ are continuous functions. \end{Assumption}
+We assume in Theorem \ref{thm:performance_PD} that the true distribution of $Y|\x$ and its initial estimate are continuous, and that $\widehat F$ places its mass on a region that is at least as large as that of $F$: \begin{Assumption}[Continuity of the cumulative distribution functions] For every $\x \in \mathcal{X}$, $\widehat F(\cdot |\x)$ and $F(\cdot |\x)$ are continuous functions. \end{Assumption}

 \begin{Assumption}[$\widehat F$ dominates $F$] For every $\x \in \mathcal{X}$, $\widehat F(\cdot |\x)$ dominates $F(\cdot|\x)$. \end{Assumption}

 We also assume that $F(\cdot|\x)$ cannot place too much mass in regions where the initial estimate $\widehat F(\cdot|\x)$ places little mass: \begin{Assumption}[Bounded density] There exists $K>0$ such that, for every $\x \in \mathcal{X}$, the Radon-Nikodym derivative of $F(\cdot | \x)$ with respect to $\widehat F(\cdot | \x)$ is bounded above by $K$. \end{Assumption}